motorcycle 101 guides

 4.1 Iowa Motorcycle Instruction Permit

-You will have to pay a fee of $2 per valid year if you are adding the permit to an already existing Iowa driver’s license.
-Or, you can pay a fee of $14 to be issued an entirely new permit which should be valid for at least four years.
+You will have to pay $2 per valid year if you are adding the permit to an already existing Iowa driver’s license.
+Or you can pay a fee of $14 to be issued an entirely new permit which should be valid for a minimum of four years.

-Listed below are the requirements you will need to fulfill to obtain an Iowa instruction permit.
-Depending on your age when you approach the final step, the list of criteria may differ between motorcyclists:
+Listed below are the requirements you will need to fulfill to obtain an Iowa instruction permit:

 4.2 Iowa Motorcycle Endorsement or Class M License